Treating Herniated Discs

 Discograms are performed by injecting a suspected painful disc with a liquid that can be seen on x-ray.
 At the time of injection, x-rays are taken that show it’s internal structure and integrity.
 It is also possible to measure the pressures inside the disc at that time to physiologically determine the structure’s capability.
 Once the diagnosis is made, minimally invasive procedures are available to treat the disc injury without surgery.

-To not be able to move or get out of bed for about three years, it just took my heart and my soul – it took everything I loved… I’m doing Kung Fu … getting ready for competition again… You can’t put a price on feeling good.
-You can’t put a price on your health.
+To not be able to move or get out of bed for about 3 years... it took everything I love.
+The staff at Palm Beach Spine & Diagnostic Institute gave me a lot of hope.
+It took a few weeks and I started to feel better.
+It was miraculous.
+I danced... hiked ... doing kung-fu again ... it's definitely worth it.
+You can't put a price on feeling good.
+You cannot put a price on your health.